 Section 41 QRE considerations

-The amended Section 174 regulations also coordinate Section 174 and Section 41.
+The TCJA included a conforming amendment to Section 41 to align with Section 174.
 More specifically, specified research expenses must be treated as Section 174 capitalized costs in order to be considered QREs under Section 41.
 Therefore, taxpayers must insure QREs are included in their overall Section 174 computation.
-As a result, it may be more efficient for taxpayers to beginning with Section 41 QREs when determining Section 174 costs.
+As a result, it may be more efficient for taxpayers to begin with Section 41 QREs when determining Section 174 costs.

 Under Section 41, Taxpayers are permitted to include certain R&D costs as QREs for purposes of Section 41 related to activities that meet a four-part test defined under Section 41(d)(1).
 This includes in-house research expenses—such as wages paid to employees performing qualified services, supplies used in the conduct of qualified research, and costs for computer rental (e.g., cloud computing) used in the conduct of qualified research.
 This also includes contract research expenses, which are 65% of any amount paid or incurred by the taxpayer to any person (other than an employee of the taxpayer) for qualified research.